inveniosoftware/training/07-data-models-new-field/README.md

 {"status": 400, "message": "Validation error.", "errors": [{"field": "owner", "message": "Not a valid integer."}]}
 ```

-It seems that our request wasn't successfull.
+It seems that our request wasn't successful.
 By checking again the error message we can see that in our request
 the `owner` field has a `string` value rather than an `integer`.
 But who validated that?

 If you remember we talked earlier about `loaders` and specifically we updated our `marshmallow` schema.
-But how are these related?
+But how is it related?
 To answer that let's talk about what is the responsibility of the `loaders`.
-It's purpose is to load the data which is passed when doing a request to create a new record, validate them by using our `marshmallow` schema and transform them in our internal representation.
+Its purpose is to load the data received in the create a new record request, validate it using our `marshmallow` schema and transform it into our internal representation.

 By having that in mind, before when we did our request our loader used the marshmallow `MetadataSchemaV1` schema to validate the incoming data and noticed that the owner field isn't an integer as it was declared so it threw an error.